 In centralized scheduling mode, the A-BS shall determine the bandwidth allocations (i.e., MAPs) for all links in its cell.
 As a result, centralized scheduling A-CPEs shall receive the MAPs from the A-BS for the links to/ from their CPEs before they can transmit them.

-For the same reason, centralized scheduling A-CPEs shall forward all bandwidth request headers and bandwidth request CDMA ranging code information they receive from CPEs to the A-BS.
-The centralized scheduling A-CPEs may combine bandwidth request by using a Container message (7.7.26).
+For the same reason, centralized scheduling A-CPEs shall forward all bandwidth request headers and bandwidth request CDMA bandwidth ranging code information they receive from CPEs to the A-BS.

-If the centralized scheduling A-CPE has available uplink bandwidth, it shall simply forward the bandwidth request information to the A-BS.
-Otherwise, the centralized scheduling A-CPEs shall request uplink bandwidth from the A-BS using CDMA ranging codes.
-If the centralized scheduling A-CPE needs bandwidth for a MAC management message to a CPE, the centralized scheduling A-CPE shall either send a CRZ CDMA ranging code dedicated for that purpose or a BR header.
-In response, the A-BS shall allocate bandwidth for a management message in the DS-MAP it sends to the centralized scheduling A-CPE for broadcast.
+If the centralized scheduling A-CPE has available uplink bandwidth, it shall simply forward the bandwidth request information by using an Extended BW subheader (Table xx) to the A-BS.
+Otherwise, the centralized scheduling A-CPEs shall request uplink bandwidth from the A-BS using CDMA bandwidth ranging codes or Contention-based bandwidth request.

+When the centralized scheduling A-CPE receives a CRZ CDMA bandwidth ranging code from a S-CPE, the Extended BR subheader contains BW request type being set to 0 and the received CRZ bandwidth ranging code.
+Upon receiving an Extended BR subheader from a centralized scheduling A-CPE, the A-BS shall insert CDMA Allocation IEs in CRZUS-MAP IE for which the CPE performs bandwidth request to the centralized scheduling A-CPE.

+When the centralized scheduling A-CPE receives a bandwidth request subheader from a S-CPE, the Extended BR subheader contains BW request type being set to 1, SID of the S-CPE, Type and BR.
+Upon receiving an Extended BR subheader from a centralized scheduling A-CPE, the A-BS shall insert the allocated bandwidth information in CRZUS-MAP IE for which the S-CPE performs upstream in US CRZ.